I am a Visiting Assistant Professor of Linguistics at Western Washington University for the 2025-26 academic year.

 How do bilingual and diasporic communities spark language change in home and host environments?

-What phonetic features are changing as a result of contact?
+How do phonetic features change as a result of language contact?
+What factors influence contact-induced phonetic change?

 How can considering speakers as both independent and community agents of change reveal why language evolves as it does?